oktadev/gatsby-netlify-okta-example/README.md

-# Blogging on JAM: Gatsby, Netlify, and Okta
+# Blogging with JAM: Gatsby, Netlify, and Okta

 This example app shows how to build a blog app with the #JAMstack, including Gatsby, Netlify CMS, and Okta.